a-olusola/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. Function to printsign of number
 Absolute value of an integer
 Function that prints the last digit of a number
+8. Jack Bauer's every minute of the day